Capitals beat Flyers in overtime, Penguins win East Division - WTMJ

 AP Hockey Writer

+WASHINGTON (AP) — Unable to dress the usual 18 skaters because of injuries and other absences, the Washington Capitals rallied for one accomplishment with the playoffs on the horizon but fell short of another.

-WASHINGTON (AP) — Lars Eller tied it with 39.8 seconds left in regulation, Conor Sheary scored the overtime winner and the short-handed Washington Capitals beat the Philadelphia Flyers 2-1 Saturday night to guarantee they’ll open the playoffs at home.
+Lars Eller tied it with 39.8 seconds left in regulation, Conor Sheary scored the overtime winner and the short-handed Capitals beat the Philadelphia Flyers 2-1 Saturday night to guarantee they’ll open the playoffs at home.

 Failing to win in regulation gave the East Division title to the rival Pittsburgh Penguins.
-The Capitals locked up the No. 2 seed in the East and home-ice advantage in the first round.
+The Capitals locked up the No. 2 seed in the East and home-ice advantage in the first round but lost star winger T.J.
+Oshie to injury and got quite the scare with Tom Wilson going down in pain.

+“I don’t know how we pulled it off, to be honest,” said Eller, who played a career-high 27:06.
+“I can’t remember ever missing so many guys and guys dropping during the game.
+Really a lot of guys showed a lot of character today and stepped up in different ways.”

-Coming back to beat the Flyers was itself quite the accomplishment given Washington’s recent run of injuries and drama surrounding key players.
-The Capitals dressed one skater short of the usual 18, played without four of their best players and handed the net over to the oldest goaltender to start a game in franchise history.
+Winning this game was quite the accomplishment given Washington’s recent run of injuries and drama surrounding key players.
+The Capitals couldn’t ice a full lineup because they didn’t have the salary-cap space, were missing four of their best players and handed the net over to the oldest goaltender to start a game in franchise history.

-They also lost star winger T.J.
-Oshie to a lower-body injury, the latest twist in a nightmarish couple of weeks.
-Oshie was injured late in the second period when he got tangled up with Philadelphia’s Nicolas-Aube Kubel, didn’t put weight on his left foot skating off, limped down the tunnel and did not return.
+Oshie’s injury was just the latest twist in a nightmarish couple of weeks.
+He was injured late in the second period when he got tangled up with Philadelphia’s Nicolas-Aube Kubel, didn’t put weight on his left foot skating off, limped down the tunnel and did not return.

+“It’s kind of like a ‘here we go again,’” said Sheary, who scored with 59.4 seconds left in overtime.
+“That’s kind of the way it’s been the last few games. … It’s never fun to see that this late in the year.”

 Playing that short-handed did no favors for 39-year-old Craig Anderson, who was making his first start since Feb.
 23. Anderson finished with 26 saves, allowing only Scott Laughton’s goal 3:42 into the third.